 strings such as section and admonition titles.

-Article template defines two custom template options.
-The
+Article template defines an additional template option,

-abstract_location option determines where the (optional)
+abstract_location which determines where the (optional)

 The standard document strings configured by the

-language option described above can be overridden
+language option described above can be overridden by

-by user-defined strings in the
+user-defined strings in the

 AdmonitionTitles sections of the configuration file.
-For example, the
+For example,

-default title for the table of contents section (Table of Contents) is
+the default title for the table of contents section (Table of Contents) is

 replaced with Contents.
 The configuration also sets custom titles for the